ShahemNezamEddin/Learning-dashboard/README.md

 - As a user, I want to be able to search on wikipedia, and open in a now tap.
 - As a user, I want to be able to register, login and logout.
 - As a user, I want to be able to navigate easily on the site.
-- As a user I want have an easy way of getting back to the home page.
+- As a user, I want have an easy way of getting back to the home page.

 [Back to top](<#navigator>)